dosbox-staging/dosbox-staging.github.io/content/downloads/linux/index.md

 template = "download.html"
 +++

-If your distribution already includes `dosbox-staging` in the repository, then using that package is recommended:
+If your distribution already includes `dosbox-staging` in its repository, then we recommend using that package:

 #### Arch, Manjaro